After a month of

 sandstone, the temple has wonderful carving and reflects the life of the

-spiritual leader who not only popularised chanting of Hare Krishna but also
+spiritual leader who not only popularized chanting of Hare Krishna but also

 located the lost holy places associated with Lord Krishna.